 They note that “[t]he existence of benchmarks that demonstrate implementation and achievements are essential to any effective compliance program.”
 The OIG further indicates that “organizations [should be] evaluating all elements of a compliance program through employee surveys, management assessments, and periodic review of benchmarks… and other employee feedback.”

 They suggest one way this can be done is through the use of questionnaires that solicit impressions of a broad cross-section of the employees and staff as part of ongoing compliance program monitoring.
 They suggest using these techniques that permit the compliance officer to identify and review variations from an established baseline.
 Significant variations from the baseline should trigger a reasonable inquiry to determine the cause of the deviation and to take corrective action measures, such as new or revised written guidance and additional focused compliance training.

-Compliance surveys, conducted regularly, and acted upon promptly; provide an effective means of gauging and improving compliance programs.
+Compliance program effectiveness surveys, conducted regularly, and acted upon promptly; provide an effective means of gauging and improving compliance programs.
 There is the added benefit of employers demonstrating they value and are interested in their employees’ views.
 Surveys obtain quantifiable data on workforce knowledge and/or perceptions and attitudes that can be applied to benchmark and monitor progress against their own results (i.e., trending historical company survey data), as well as possibly allowing for comparisons to industry peers and national averages.